How to Dissolve an Alabama Corporation

 Is there a filing fee to dissolve or cancel a Alabama corporation?

-To dissolve your Alabama corporation, the Secretary of State requires a $100 filing fee and the Judge of Probate will have a minimum $50 recording fee.
-You will need to contact the Judge of Probate in the county where the original Articles of Incorporation were recorded, to determine the exact fee.
+To dissolve your corporation in Alabama, the Secretary of State requires a $100 filing fee and the Judge of Probate will have a minimum $50 recording fee.
+You will need to contact the Judge of Probate in the county where the original Certificate of Formation was recorded, to determine the exact fee.
 Two separate checks are required.
 Some counties will take expedited processing of the dissolution.
 You should contact the Judge of Probate for that information.
-If Northwest Registered Agent is your company’s original agent, your documents go to the Shelby County Judge of Probate.
+If Northwest Registered Agent is your company’s original Alabama registered agent, your documents go to the Shelby County Judge of Probate.
 They charge $56 to record the dissolution, and may be contacted with questions at (205) 669-3720.

 Do you need a Department of Revenue clearance before the Alabama Secretary of State will accept your dissolution?